malthee/SimpleFileBackup/README.md

 # SimpleFileBackup
 Simple C# program for copying multiple files to multiple locations at once

-## Update: 05.05.2022
-Thank you all for your interest into SimpleFileBackup!
-Since it has been a few years I am soon planning to update this Project and upgrade it to a newer .NET version.
-Another focus will be code quality, which has some room for improvement since this was one of my first programs I wrote before I started my formal education.
-I am happy to see that people have found SimpleFileBackup useful and I am looking forward to improvements.

 ![Image of SimpleFileBackup UI](https://i.imgur.com/8520Ob0.png)

 ## Download